Interaction graph-based characterization of quantum benchmarks for improving quantum circuit mapping techniques: Introduction

-In this paper, we will perform a thorough profiling of quantum circuits/algorithms by not only extracting `standard' parameters like the number of qubits and gates and the percentage of two-qubit gates, but also generating and analyzing their qubit interaction graphs.
-By taking input from graph theory and machine learning, we will characterize them based on their interaction graph metrics (e.g., average shortest path, connectivity, clustering coefficient).
-This will also help to compare and analyze the results of mapping different circuits by using current mapping solutions and, in the future lead to algorithm-driven mapping techniques or even hardware design.
+One of the most stringent quantum hardware constraints that quantum circuit mapping techniques have to deal with, is the limited connectivity of physical qubits, which restricts possible interactions between them.
+Therefore, in this paper, we propose to extend the profiling of quantum circuits/algorithms by not only extracting `standard' parameters like the number of qubits and gates and percentage of two-qubit gates, but also by performing a deeper analysis of their qubit interaction graphs (i.e., representation of the two-qubit gates or qubit interactions of the circuit).
+By taking input from graph theory and machine learning, we characterize quantum circuits based on their interaction graph metrics (e.g., average shortest path, connectivity, clustering coefficient).
+We then map those quantum circuits into several quantum processors using a specific quantum circuit mapping technique.
+In future work, we will also use different quantum circuit mapping configurations, allowing us to evaluate what quantum circuit features impact the circuit mapping performance the most and identify what combination of mapping technique-quantum hardware works better for a given (set of) algorithm(s).
+Note that this analysis can in the future help in the codesign of algorithm-driven compilation methods and quantum hardware.

-In addition to this, we will also present a categorized and as of now the most comprehensive set of quantum algorithms (benchmarks) from various sources and platforms and in different quantum programming languages.
+In addition, we present a categorized and as of now the most comprehensive set of quantum algorithms (benchmarks) from various sources and platforms and in different quantum programming languages.
 Most of the currently existing and used quantum algorithms, synthetically generated and application-based circuits are included in this collection and classified based on different criteria.
 We are hoping that this algorithms/circuits set will be used for benchmarking quantum computing systems as well as parts of it, such as compilation techniques.

 The main contributions of this work are: